• Thu. Mar 6th, 2025

 AN ANNUAL VISIT FROM A MAJESTIC BIRD

-As winter approaches, the salt lakes of Cyprus once again brace for the arrival of one of the most beautiful pink and whites feathered sensations to grace the skies.
-This Greater Flamingo, with its slendour tall body and jet black beak is perhaps the island’s most poignant visitor every winter.
-Arriving in droves, this bird continues to attract crowds to Cyprus’s salt lakes and bird enthusiasts visit these areas to see, document and photograph the majestic birds in all of their splendour. .
+As winter approaches, the salt lakes of Cyprus once again brace for the arrival of the flamingoes.
+These birds are one of the most beautiful pink and white feathered sensations to grace the skies.
+The Greater Flamingo, with its slendour tall body and jet black beak is perhaps the island’s most poignant visitor every winter.
+Arriving in droves, these birds continue to attract crowds of people to the island’s salt lakes every year.
+Several bird enthusiasts also visit these areas to see, document and photograph the majestic birds in all of their splendour.

 WINTER MIGRATION

-Winter marks the time when thousands of migrating birds visit Cypriot shores.
-It a most favourable time for both nature lovers and bird watchers on the island.
-One of the most spectacular events in the bird migration calendar, is the annual stop over of the Greater Flamingo.
-These birds mainly congregate around the salt lakes of Larnaca, but they can also be found at the Akrotiri, Oroklini and Paralimni Salt Lakes.
+One of the most spectacular events in the bird migration calendar, is the annual winter stop over of the Greater Flamingo.
+Winter sees thousands of migrating birds visit Cypriot shores creating a most favourable time for both nature lovers and bird watchers on the island.
+These birds mainly congregate around the salt lakes of Larnaca, but are also found at the Akrotiri, Oroklini and Paralimni Salt Lakes.

 The Greater Flamongos Of Cyprus